 Three Ways A DWI Can Negatively Affect You

-If you have a green card (“Permanent Resident”) and receive a DWI conviction, finalizing the process and becoming a citizen is difficult.
+Next, if you have a green card (“Permanent Resident”) and receive a DWI conviction, finalizing the process and becoming a citizen is difficult.
 I am not an immigration lawyer (if you are in this situation, you should also consult with an immigration attorney), but recently INS has been delaying the process for some permanent residents to become citizens for five years.
 This of course, can always change.
 For those who do not have any legal status, expect to be deported immediately upon a jail or probation sentence.
 In the larger counties that I practice in, the police are calling INS for immediate deportation once booked in for DWI.
-Texas Senator John Cornyn has already introduced legislation for deportation upon a first DWI conviction.
-This did not pass, but federal policies on DWI and deportation are constantly changing and becoming more strenuous.
+Texas Senator John Cornyn has already introduced legislation for deportation upon a first DWI conviction, which did not pass.
+However, federal policies on DWI and deportation are constantly changing and becoming more strenuous.
 What can be done in each situation is unique according to the jurisdiction and people involved (prosecutors and judges vary on their approaches).

-Of course, there are far too many negative consequences that accompany a DWI conviction to list.
-The Texas DWI repercussions should be carefully considered before a case is finalized.
-They include Texas DPS surcharges, increased insurance rates, banned travel to Canada, for some loss of job, contributing factor to divorce, alienation from family, friends and sometimes community.
-The depression, shock, and anxiety are intense and can become clinical.
-Risk of suicide is real.
-Please, please if you are suffering from these symptoms make sure to seek professional help.
+In addition, there are far too many negative consequences that accompany a DWI conviction to list.
+Therefore, the Texas DWI repercussions should be carefully considered before a case is finalized.
+These additional consequences include Texas DPS surcharges, increased insurance rates, banned travel to Canada, divorce, alienation from family, friends and sometimes community.
+Perhaps the biggest problem for many working-class clients is the potential lifetime loss of a Commercial Driver’s License (CDL).
+The depression, shock, and anxiety are intense and can become clinical and the risk of suicide is real.
+If you are suffering from these symptoms please, please make sure to seek professional help.
 I am also here to help you.
 I want to know if you are suffering.
 This is very important to me so that I can help you.
-One day, this DWI will be a blip in your rearview mirror that eventually goes out of sight.
+One day, this DWI will be a blip in your rear-view mirror that eventually goes out of sight.
 Right after it happens, it is the giant object on every rear view and side view mirror as you navigate through life.
 You are not alone.
 Be strong, all of us make mistakes.